* Russian energy minister holding talks at OPEC headquarters

 * OPEC delivered surprise with bigger-than-expected cut plan

-* Oil prices plunge after source says Russia won't cut more (Adds OPEC+ source on obstacles to deal, paragraph 4)
+* Oil prices plunge after source says Russia won't cut more (Adds Russian source comment)

-"That position won't change," the high-level Russian source told Reuters as ministers from OPEC, Russia and other producers, a group known as OPEC+, gathered for crunch talks at OPEC's Vienna headquarters as the spreading virus has hit oil demand.
+"That position won't change," the high-level Russian source told Reuters as ministers from OPEC, Russia and other producers, a group known as OPEC+, gathered for crunch talks at OPEC's Vienna headquarters.

 OPEC ministers had said on Thursday they backed an additional 1.5 million barrels per day (bpd) of oil cuts until the end of 2020, a much bigger and more extended move than expected, but they made the proposal conditional on Russia and other non-OPEC producers backing the curbs.

-Iranian Oil Minister Bijan Zanganeh, whose country is a member of OPEC but exempted from any curbs, said OPEC was still working with Russia and other non-OPEC states to reach a deal, the SHANA news agency reported.
+Iranian Oil Minister Bijan Zanganeh, whose country is a member of OPEC but exempted from any curbs, said on Thursday that OPEC was working with Russia and other non-OPEC states to reach a deal, the SHANA news agency reported.

 The proposed new cuts would be on top of existing curbs of 2.1 million bpd under an OPEC+ deal due to expire in March.
 OPEC ministers have called for extending that deal as part of a new pact, taking total supply reductions to about 3.6 million bpd.